mjbright/futurelearn-dl/README.md

 ## TODO:
 - Fix ;-)
-- Rewrite in a real language such as Python3
+- Rewrite in a real language such as Python3 ... now started ...